radcleong94/my-authenticate-page/README.md

 ### Connect MongoDB

-install dotenv and add your MongoDB password in it.Then connecet your MongoDB URI local or Atlas at app.js
+install dotenv and add your MongoDB password in it.Then connect your MongoDB URI local or Atlas at app.js